Povstalec/StargateJourney/survival/finding_gate.md

 ![Map with red X]({{ site.baseurl }}/assets/img/survival/map.png)

-Gate is usually around 5 blocks under the surface (but not strictly, minecraft generation is _magical_).
+The gate is usually around 5 blocks under the surface (but not strictly).

 <details markdown="block">
 <summary><b>[Spoiler / Hint]</b> If you have trouble finding the Stargate on the X</summary>